apache/spark/dev/README_RELEASE_AIRFLOW.md

 ## Prepare PyPI convenience "snapshot" packages

-At this point we have the artefact that we vote on, but as a convenience to developers we also want to publish "snapshots" of the RC builds to pypi for installing via pip.
+At this point we have the artefact that we vote on, but as a convenience to developers we also want to publish "snapshots" of the RC builds to PyPI for installing via pip.
 Also those packages are used to build the production docker image in DockerHub, so we need to upload the packages before we push the tag to GitHub.
 Pushing the tag to GitHub automatically triggers image building in DockerHub.